AutoResearch/autora-experimentalist-falsification/docs/pooler/index.md

 ![MSE of Linear Regression](mse.png)

-The falsification sampler attempts to predict the MSE of the linear regression using a neural network (shown in blue).
+The falsification pooler attempts to predict the MSE of the linear regression using a neural network (shown in blue).

-Once the falsiifcaiton sampler has been trained, it can be used to identify novel experimental conditions $X'$ that are predicted to maximize the predicted MSE, such as at the boundaries of the domain, as well as around the extrema of the sine function.
-An example output of the falsification sampler is:
+Once the falsiifcaiton pooler has been trained, it can be used to identify novel experimental conditions $X'$ that are predicted to maximize the predicted MSE, such as at the boundaries of the domain, as well as around the extrema of the sine function.
+An example output of the falsification pooler is:

 ````
 [0.        ]